The Quad City Bass Fisherman's Club, based in Davenport, Iowa along the banks of the

 Please make sure to get your PSA checked.

-The Albany tournament was held July 10 with a field of 28 boats participating.
-The weather for this tournament was ideal with calm, sunny, comfortable conditions with average water levels.
-Congratulation to Clint Adams and Jim Jackson for placing 1st in this event.
+The Lansing "Classic" tournament was held October 8-9 with a field of 24 boats participating.
+The weather for this tournament was seasonal with cold mornings, warm afternoon and low but almost normal water levels.
+Congratulation to Tim Pettit and Tom Boyton for placing 1st in this event.
+Congratulations also go out to Joe & Roy Johnson for winning Fisherman of the Year honors.
 A complete listing of tournament results can be found by clicking here.